miszalinski/working-with-me/README.md

 - **Clarity:** If goals feel fuzzy, I've failed.
 Push me on this
 - **Advocacy:** I'll fight for your growth, compensation, and recognition
-- **Transparency:** You’ll know the context - even when it’s uncomfortable
+- **Transparency:** I'll share context about priorities, constraints, and trade-offs - even the difficult parts
 - **No surprises:** If something's off, you'll hear it before performance review time
 - **Air cover:** I’ll handle organizational noise so you can focus

-What I *can’t* do: make every decision fast, shield you from all ambiguity, or guarantee every project will be meaningful.
-I'll try, but I'm working within constraints too.
+What I *can’t* guarantee: perfect clarity on every project, complete shielding from organizational change, or that every task will feel deeply meaningful.
+I'm working within constraints too.

 ---